aoi-yuito/wakalaka-rs/README.md

 A work-in-progress, self-hostable Discord bot written purely in Rust, inspired by [Red](https://github.com/Cog-Creators/Red-DiscordBot) and [Dyno](https://dyno.gg).

-While in alpha development, I strongly suggest not using her in production.
-She's not ready yet.
-She has yet to cook.
-In the meantime, you _are_ welcome to try her out and report any issues you find.
-The more we get her tested, the closer she could get to beta, and then to release in the near future.
+_Wakalaka is currently in a Beta stage, and I highly suggest you to not use her in a production environment.
+However, you can try her out and test her all you want.
+Report any issues you find, and suggest any features you'd like to see.
+The more feedback I get, the closer I can get her to Release Candidate stage._

 To invite her to your server, click [here](https://discord.com/api/oauth2/authorize?client_id=1190718691055251548&permissions=9899241204854&scope=bot).